 - adding to the students'perception that their work is authentic and important;

 - increasing the complexity with which students can deal successfully;

 - making obvious the need for longer blocks of time for projects;

 - creating a multiplicity of roles, leading to student specialization in different aspects of technology use;

 - instigating greater collaboration with students helping peers and sometimes their teachers; and

 - giving teachers additional impetus to take on a coaching and advisory role.

 The National Science Foundation is sponsoring Technology Enhanced Learning in Science, a large-scale collaborative effort involving high schools and colleges and universities.
 It supports applied research, conducts internships for graduate students, and online and traditional curricular resources.
-One other component is the Education Accelerator, developed by the Concord Consortium; it uses software tools and simulations to teach critical concepts in math and science.
-Many of the more innovative and thoughtful researchers in this field are involved so the outcomes will be high quality.

 Other Areas To Check Out...